Puzzle 31: GPU Occupancy Optimization

 The Learning Journey:

-• Puzzle 30 taught you to diagnose performance problems using NSight profiling (nsys and ncu)
+• Puzzle 30 taught you to diagnose performance problems using Nsight profiling (nsys and ncu)

 • Puzzle 31 teaches you to predict and control performance through resource management